Air Corporate

 Can I use a personal account for my Hong Kong company?

-You can, but it creates serious problems: it undermines your limited liability protection, fails the annual statutory audit (which requires bank statements in the company's name), and creates tax compliance complications.
+You can, but it creates serious problems: it undermines your limited liability protection, it fails the annual statutory audit (which requires bank statements in the company's name), and it creates tax compliance complications.
 Open a corporate account as soon as the company is incorporated.

 What industries get rejected for corporate accounts in Hong Kong?